SensongAn/Metasurface-mutual-coupling/README.md

     in commercial simulation package CST MICROWAVE STUDIO.

--   **Result:** Real parts and imaginary parts of the transmission spectra of each meta-atom are included in the “real_part” and “imaginary_part” matrix, respectively.
+-   **Result:** Real parts and imaginary parts of the transmission spectra of the target meta-atoms are included in the “real_part” and “imaginary_part” matrix, respectively.

     ![image](https://github.com/SensongAn/Metasurface-mutual-coupling/blob/main/pics/coupling_rectangle.jpg)

-    # Freeform shaped meta-atoms
+    # Freeform-shaped meta-atoms

 -   **Material:** The meta-atoms are constructed with high index (n=5) nanoblocks on top of low index (n=1.4) substrate.